 At the end of your training, we have a short form to complete that helps us document student path completions, track progress, and is to be used for confirming rank promotion (and certificates) on our end.
 We also use this form to document instructor certification.
 See the Resources section at the end of training for this link.

-To learn more about giving stripes, watch the training video by visiting https://ninjasinnature.com/chi-pathway/ by gathering and making your own training tools from nature.
-These lessons include learning the resources of the landscape around you, "tending the wild" techniques, wood working skills, and safety.
+To learn more about giving stripes, watch the training video by visiting https://ninjasinnature.com/chi-pathway/

 Hand-Made Ancient Ninja Tools (ANT)